kbcruz6/kbcruz6/README.md

-## Hi there, welcome to my profile! 👋
+### Hi there, welcome to my profile! 👋

 ## I am Agustin Cruz, a Front End Developer & Industrial Engineer

-I am a highly motivated human being looking for new challenges in IT & development areas, to continue growing professionally and personally.
+I am a highly motivated human being looking for new challenges in IT & development areas, to continue creating solutions and growing professionally and personally.

 💻 That's why I directed my profile towards web development, having studied HTML, CSS, JavaScript, React.js and GitHub.
 (I also have knowledge of Node.js, Express.js, web SEO & Blockchain).